patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 This script is automatically creating a Royal TS document based on vSphere environment: it's importing virtual machines, hosts and the used vCenter, including IP address, the guests operating system, description and more.

 Depending on the vSphere environment the script execution may take some time, also the reverse DNS lookup may slow down the process.
-If you would like to skip DNS Reverse Lookups you can specify parameter `-SkipDnsReverseLookup`.
-See more information below.
+If you would like to skip DNS Reverse Lookups you can specify the optional parameter `-SkipDnsReverseLookup`.
+[Here](#parameters) you have an overview of all available parameters.

+## ISSUES / FEEDBACK

+If you are having any questions, ran into any unexpected situations or when you experience any other issues, please [open an issue here on GitHub](/issues/).
+Thanks!

 ## REQUIREMENTS

-* Operating Systems: any Windows OS with PowerShell installed
+* Operating System: any Windows OS with PowerShell installed (PowerShell Core not supported)
 * PowerShell modules:
   * PowerCLI (for retrieving vSphere data, [Installation guide](https://blogs.vmware.com/PowerCLI/2017/04/powercli-install-process-powershell-gallery.html))
   * RoyalDocument (for interacting with Royal Documents, [Installation guide](https://content.royalapplications.com/Help/RoyalTS/V4/index.html?scripting_gettingstarted.htm))